-Their political leaders are not discouraged, though.
-They continue to fight on!
-After 3 days of fighting, however, the remaining pockets of Syrian and Iraqi forces still resisting have no food, no fuel, no ammunition, and no way to resupply, communicate, or maneuver.
-In contrast, the Americans fly in needed logistic requirements to their operating forces without interference.
-American and Turkish armor easily penetrate what the Syrians and Iraqis consider their front lines.
-The political leaders flee.
-The remaining colonels sue for peace.
+Their political leaders were not discouraged though.
+They would continue to fight on!
+After three days of fighting, however, the remaining pockets of Syrian and Iraqi forces still resisting had no food, no fuel, no ammunition, and no way to resupply, communicate, or maneuver.
+In contrast, the Americans flew in needed logistic requirements to their operating forces without interference.

+American and Turkish armor easily penetrated what the Syrians and Iraqis considered their front lines.
+The political leaders fled.
+The remaining Colonels sued for peace.

-If the initial offensive does not produce sufficient "shock and awe" to result in a quick victory like our scenario, the deployed land units will continue to establish dominance in their sectors to create a debilitating cancer in the enemy's operational area.
-This form of accelerated cumulative warfare will be analogous to a rapid guerrilla strategy envisioned by Mao Tse-Tung.17 U.S. land units will operate behind enemy lines, further widening their "guerrilla zones and bases" until the enemy forces are in isolated pockets of resistance.
-Our rapid "modern Mao" strategy, however, will give the American "guerrillas" superior logistics, weapons, and command and control capabilities.
+If the initial offensive does not produce sufficient "Shock and Awe" to result in a quick victory like our scenario, the deployed land units will continue to establish dominance in their sectors to create a cancerous impression in the enemy's operational area.
+This form of accelerated cumulative warfare will be analogous to a rapid guerrilla strategy envisioned by Mao Tse-Tung.
+16 U.S. land units will operate behind enemy lines further widening their "guerrilla zones and bases" until the enemy forces are in isolated pockets of resistance.
+Our rapid "modern Mao" strategy, however, will give the American "guerrillas" the superior logistics, weapons, and command and control capabilities.
 Their actions, in concurrence with the strategic efforts of air, naval, and information warfare assets, will create a spatial and temporal envelopment of the enemy.

 A recent operation demonstrating the cumulative effect of dispersed objectives is the NATO air strikes against the Bosnian Serbs.
-Multiple targets were selected for simultaneous strikes to achieve an overall demoralizing effect.
-The Serb center of gravity was identified as the will to continue fighting.
-Consequently, the objective of the offense was to attack their will by demonstrating the hopelessness of armed resistance against a superior technological force.18 The operation was a success.
+Multiple targets where selected for simultaneous strikes to achieve an "overall" demoralizing effect.
+The Serb "center of gravity" was identified as the will to continue fighting, with the objective of the offense to attack their will by demonstrating the hopelessness of armed resistance against a superior technological force.
+The operation was a success